volvet/GuessingAge/README.md

 # GuessingAge

-The Age network and Gender network is introduced in Awesome-CoreML-Models project.
+The Age network and Gender network are introduced in Awesome-CoreML-Models project.

 # Reference
 https://github.com/SwiftBrain/awesome-CoreML-models